An analytical model of momentum availability for predicting large wind farm power: Comparison with finite wind farm LES

 \section{Comparison with finite wind farm LES}

 The two-scale momentum theory presented in section \ref{two_scale_theory} can be used to predict wind farm power.
-For arrays of actuator-discs (or aerodynamically ideal turbines operating below the rated wind speed), the turbine power coefficient can be calculated using
+For arrays of actuator-discs (or aerodynamically ideal turbines operating below the rated wind speed), $C_p^*=\alpha C_T^*$ where $\alpha \equiv U_T/U_F$ ($U_T$ is the streamwise velocity averaged over the rotor swept area).
+We can estimate $\alpha$ using the expresion $\alpha=\sqrt{C_T^*/C_T'}$ where $C_T'\equiv T_i/\frac{1}{2}\rho U_{T,i}^2 A$ is a turbine resistance coefficient describing the turbine operating conditions (note that this is strictly valid only for infinitely large regular arrays of turbines where the thrust of each individual turbine is identical to farm-averaged turbine thrust).
+The $C_p$ of an actuator disc is therefore given by

-where $C_T'\equiv T_i/\frac{1}{2}\rho U_{T,i}^2 A$ is a turbine resistance coefficient describing the turbine operating conditions ($U_{T,i}$ is the streamwise velocity averaged over the rotor swept area of turbine $i$). $C_T^*$ generally depends on the turbine layout, but its upper limit may be predicted by using an analogy to the classical actuator-disc theory \citep{Nishino2016}, as
+Note that, when considering an isolated turbine, $C_T'$ is related to the classic turbine thrust coefficient by the relation $C_T'=C_T/(1-a)^2$ (where $a$ is the turbine induction factor). $C_T^*$ generally depends on the turbine layout, but its upper limit may be predicted by using an analogy to the classical actuator-disc theory \citep{Nishino2016}, as

-Since this model neglects turbine-scale flow interactions, it can be used to predict an upper limit to farm performance \citep{Kirby2022}.
-Using this model with $\beta=1$, the power coefficient of an isolated turbine $C_{p,Betz}$ can be obtained as
+Note that equation \ref{eqn:ctstar_model}, like the classical actuator disc theory, is only valid for induction factors of up to 0.5.
+Since this model predicts an upper limit of $C_T^*$ for a given $C_T'$, it can be used to predict an upper limit to farm performance \citep{Kirby2022}.
+Using this model with $\beta=1$, the power coefficient of an isolated turbine $C_{p,Betz}$ can also be retrieved as

 It is important to note that equations \ref{cp_actuator_disc} and \ref{eqn:ctstar_model} are only strictly valid when $U_{T,i}$ is the same for all turbines.
-However, in this study we only consider wind farms in which $C_T'$ is the same for all turbines, and in this case, equations \ref{cp_actuator_disc} and \ref{eqn:ctstar_model} can be applied in an approximate manner when $U_{T,i}$ varies throughout the farm.
+However, in this study we only consider wind farms in which $C_T'$ is the same for all turbines, and in this case, equations \ref{cp_actuator_disc} and \ref{eqn:ctstar_model} can be applied in an approximate manner even when $U_{T,i}$ varies throughout the farm.